solokeys/solo1/README.md

 Right now, an experimental cryptocurrency extension can be found in `fido2/extensions` and `web/index.html`.
 More documentation to come.

+The main goal is to expose an extensible API on Solo, like the following:
+- Command to store private key
+- Command to sign arbitrary hash
+- Command to derive a public key
+- Commands for setting/changing/authenticating a pin code (like in FIDO2)
+- Command to expose entropy from TRNG.

+Using these generic commands, various external programs can be implemented for the security key.
+Since FIDO2/U2F are implemented, these programs can potentially work in the browser on desktops and mobile devices, with no drivers needed to be installed.

 ## Porting

 The main code base is in `fido2/`.
 See `targets/nrf52840`, `targets/efm32/src`, and `pc/` for examples of FIDO2/U2F ports.
-In essence, you need to reimplement `device.c`.
+In essence, you just need to reimplement `device.c`.
+Optionally you can re-implement `crypto.c` to accelerate operations and/or add other security features.

 More documentation to come.

 # Contributors